 According to Forbes*, in recent years Human Resources leaders and executives all over the world have been focusing more and more on the employee experience, placing as much emphasis as they do on the customer experience.

 Successful businesses are full of talented and ambitious people who care, and who want to see that their employer will do for them as much as they’ll do for their employer.
-That’s why it’s vital for any organisation to offer an employee experience that will attract, and retain, the best people.

 A key part of that employee experience is the environment they work in every day.
-The office space employers offer is one of the most tangible ways for employees to live and breathe your brand, what you stand for as a business, and can often be a reflection of what you expect in return.
+The office space design employers offer is one of the most tangible ways for employees to live and breathe your brand, what you stand for as a business, and can often be a reflection of what you expect in return.

-Over the last few years, we’ve helped a wide variety of organisations revitalise their office environments, resulting in increased levels of motivation, creativity, teamwork, commitment, productivity, pride, and happiness.
+Over the last few years, we’ve helped a wide variety of organisations revitalise their office environments, resulting in increased levels of motivation, creativity, team work, commitment, productivity, pride, and happiness.
 Here are five ways we’ve helped employees, and their employers, thrive:

 1 – By making them feel they’re an essential part of one big team

-A clever and effective office branding idea can go a long way when trying to inspire pride in your workforce.
+A clever and effective office space design idea can go a long way when trying to inspire pride in your workforce.
 Making your employees feel proud of what they do, and who they do it for will only inspire them to push themselves even more.
 But not feeling part of one team working towards one goal can often be a distraction, diluting efforts if there’s no sense of unity or common objective.

 Often big organisations operate from different sites, sometimes on the same campus, and often at totally different locations.
 When AstraZeneca decided to relocate their Marketing function, top of the company’s agenda was to avoid a sense of isolation from scientific colleagues.
 With science-led teams now elsewhere, we brought science to the Marketing team’s new office.